AriFordsham/GHCWiki/safe-roles.md

 - "Role Signatures in Libraries" -- [ https://mail.haskell.org/pipermail/libraries/2013-November/021707.html](https://mail.haskell.org/pipermail/libraries/2013-November/021707.html)
 - "We need to add role annotations for 7.8" -- [ https://mail.haskell.org/pipermail/libraries/2014-March/022321.html](https://mail.haskell.org/pipermail/libraries/2014-March/022321.html)

-- If you could use GND only where the constructors are available, then some valid current use of GND would break, I believe.
-It would mean that GND would be unable to coerce a (Map String Int) to a (Map String Age), because the constructor of Set is (rightly) not exported.
-This would have a direct runtime significance for some users -- their code would run slower.

 Tickets: